one-among-us/data/people/shi_Yumiaoya/page.en.md

 >
 > From *The Truman Show*

-Well, Yumiao, girl's last tour was ended.
+Well, Yumiao, girl's last tour ended.
 And you can finally get a good sleep.

 Contributor: [Jose](https://twitter.com/JoseToYuToMiao)